Varaunight/TunnelVibes/README.md

 A tool to find your way around the University of Waterloo, without having to go outside.

-To run, navigate the the website folder and run 'python3 main.py' from your Terminal.
+To run, navigate to the 'website' folder and run 'python3 main.py' from your Terminal.

 Especially useful for Winter! ❄️